brandongregory/dndhelp/src/5e-build-guides/poisoner-builds.md

 ### Poison Resistance and Immunity - Low-Level Monsters

 All of the above is considering the entire spectrum of monsters, which goes up to CR 30.
-The majority of adventures and campaigns take place at lower levels.
+Most adventures and campaigns take place at lower levels.
 So if we limit our stats to creatures that are CR 8 or under, the stats for poison immunity improve a bit:

 * 1967 monsters
 * 1 vulnerable to poison damage